tusharsadhwani/blog/src/pages/post/builtins.md

 ### Global scope

-Global scope (or module scope) simply refers to the scope where all the module's variables, functions and classes are defined.
+Global scope (or module scope) simply refers to the scope where all the module's top-level variables, functions and classes are defined.

 A "module" is any python file or package that can be run or imported.
-For eg. `time` is a module (as you can do `import time` in your code), and `time.sleep()` is a function defined in the `time` module's global scope.
+For eg. `time` is a module (as you can do `import time` in your code), and `time.sleep()` is a function defined in `time` module's global scope.

 Every module in Python has a few pre-defined globals, such as `__name__` and `__doc__`, which refer to the module's name and the module's docstring, respectively.
 You can try this in the REPL: